attilaolah/attilaolah.github.io/_posts/2010-10-25-understanding-hacky-viral-facebook-js.markdown

-Now I know him well enough to know that he would probably not send me something like that - after all, we're programmers, [serious people](http://picasaweb.google.com/attilaolah/Obnob?authkey=Gv1sRgCJyxhImS67PdlAE&feat=directlink), you know :) Anyway, I figured something fishi's going on.
+Now I know him well enough to know that he would probably not send me something like that - after all, we're programmers, [serious people](http://picasaweb.google.com/attilaolah/Obnob?authkey=Gv1sRgCJyxhImS67PdlAE&feat=directlink), you know :) Anyway, I figured something fishy's going on.
 Somebody must have [threatened him](http://en.wikipedia.org/wiki/AK-47) to do this, or maybe a [spam bot](http://en.wikipedia.org/wiki/Spambot) took control over his computer, which is highly unlikely, as he, like a good American, is a